-Durable medical equipment (DME) - Continued You pay We cover rental or purchase, at our option, including repair and adjustment, of durable medical equipment, such as oxygen and dialysis equipment.
+Durable medical equipment (DME) You pay Durable medical equipment (DME) is equipment and supplies that: PPO: 15% of the Plan allowance • Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 25% of the Plan allowance and any difference between our allowance and • Are medically necessary; the billed amount • Are primarily and customarily used only for a medical purpose; • Are generally useful only to a person with an illness or injury; • Are designed for prolonged use; and • Serve a specific therapeutic purpose in the treatment of an illness or injury.
+We cover rental or purchase, at our option, including repair and adjustment, of durable medical equipment, such as oxygen and dialysis equipment.
 Under this benefit, we also cover: • Hospital beds; • Wheelchairs; • Crutches; and • Walkers.
-Note: Call us at 1-800/638-8432 as soon as your physician prescribes this equipment.
-PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Home health services If home health services are precertified, 90 days per calendar year up to a maximum plan payment of \$80 per day when: A registered nurse (R.N.), licensed practical nurse (L.P.N.) or licensed vocational nurse (L.V.N.) provides the services; The attending physician orders the care; The physician identifies the specific professional skills required by the patient and the medical necessity for skilled services; and The physician indicates the length of time the services are needed.
-If home health services are not precertified, 40 days per calendar year up to a maximum plan payment of \$40 per day.
-Not covered: Nursing care requested by, or for the convenience of, the patient or the patient's family Nursing care primarily for hygiene, feeding, exercising, moving the patient, homemaking, companionship or giving oral medication PPO: (No deductible); all charges after we pay \$80 per day Non-PPO: (No deductible); all charges after we pay \$80 per day PPO: (No deductible); all charges after we pay \$40 per day Non-PPO: (No deductible); all charges after we pay \$40 per day All charges.
-Alternative treatments Chiropractic care PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Not covered: Acupuncture Naturopathic services Note: Benefits of certain alternative treatment providers may be covered in medically underserved areas; see page 8.
-All charges.
+Also included are: • Take-home items from the hospital; and • Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: calendar year deductible applies.)
+Home health services If home health services are precertified, 90 visits per calendar year up to a maximum plan payment of \$80 per visit when: PPO: (No deductible); all charges after we pay \$80 per visit • A registered nurse (R.N.), licensed practical nurse (L.P.N.) or licensed vocational nurse (L.V.N.) provides the services; Non-PPO: (No deductible); all charges • A qualified physical therapist provides services in the home after we pay \$80 per visit • The attending physician orders the care; • The physician identifies the specific professional skills required by the patient and the medical necessity for skilled services; and • The physician indicates the length of time the services are needed.
+If home health services are not precertified, 40 visits per calendar year up to a maximum plan payment of \$40 per visit.
+PPO: (No deductible); all charges after we pay \$40 per visit Non-PPO: (No deductible); all charges after we pay \$40 per visit Not covered: All charges. • Nursing care requested by, or for the convenience of, the patient or the patient's family; • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative • Custodial care as defined by the Plan